REST API

 Return Types

 All returned results are JSON expressions.
-In the examples below, assume that the geo NLI is running on port 9000 of the host domain.com.
+In the examples below access the d_and_d NLI running on port 8005 of the host https://c-phrase.com.
+If you paste these examples into your browser's address bar or postman, they should work.

 Session